MicrosoftDocs/visualstudio-docs/docs/test/test-explorer-faq.md

 **Some test-related APIs are no longer present in Visual Studio 2019.
 What changed?**

-In Visual Studio 2019, some test window APIs that were previously marked public but were never officially documented were removed.
+In Visual Studio 2019, some test window APIs that were previously marked public but were never officially documented will be removed.
 They were marked as deprecated in Visual Studio 2017 to give extension maintainers an early warning.
 To our knowledge, very few extensions found these APIs and took a dependency on them.
 They include `IGroupByProvider`, `IGroupByProvider<T>`, `KeyComparer`, `ISearchFilter`, `ISearchFilterToken`, `ISearchToken`, and `SearchFilterTokenType`.

 If this change affects your extension, let us know by filing a bug on [Developer Community](https://aka.ms/feedback/suggest?space=8).